 Madness join another bunch of names from the music scene, this time at Brockwell Park in Brixton where they headline the Festival for Peace CND Youth Rally.
 Peaceful it may not exactly have been as fans of the Damned decided to try ‘smash it up’ (the stage, that is) before the likes of the Style Council and John Peel got pelted with mud.
-Madness too got a muddy reception at times but generally went down much better late on, in front of a crowd of over 20,000 people.
+Madness too got a muddy reception at times but generally went down much better, in front of a crowd of over 20,000 people.
 Switch unfortunately didn’t show any of the concert footage.
 All we get here is about 20 seconds of Madness backstage…with babies, Scarlett and Tuesday making an appearance too.
 For those of you curious enough, a home video recording of ‘It Must Be Love’ and some lots of mud can be found elsewhere on YouTube.

 30/05/83 Appearance (Mike Read’s Replay Selection)

-Carl, Lee & Bedders pop in briefly to chat to Mike Read about their plans for a video album (which unfortunately never materialises) before the video for ‘Our House’ gets played.
+Carl, Lee and Bedders pop in briefly to chat to Mike Read about their plans for a video album (which unfortunately never materialises) before the video for ‘Our House’ gets played.
 Carl gets to demonstrate his ball jugging skills too.

 00/07/83 Interview (Freetime)